Hon. Stephen G. Scarlett Sr. See Rating Details

 Comments:

-My experience with this judge was that he was intellectually lazy and felt little need to enter into any legal anaylis or examine precedent.
-He is not likely to know or care about the legal issue before him but rather just wants litigants to quit bothering him as if his true function were to do something other than serve the people who seek his assistance.
-He ruled both for and against my client and treated me relatively courteeously, so I have no ax to grind.
-But I got the opportunity to see him with multiple litigants and attornyes and hear him respond to oral argument in addition to my own, and I got the impression that he either didn't understand the legal arguments presented to him or didn't care.
-He certainly had no idea what any of the issues were in any case that I saw before him.
-The judiciary has really sunk low, and this particular judge is a model in mediocrity -- which is a real shame.
+My experience with this judge was that he was intellectually lazy and felt little need to enter into any legal analysis, or to examine precedent.
+He is not likely to know or care about the legal issue before him, but rather just wants litigants to quit bothering him, as if his true function were to do something other than serve the people who seek his assistance.
+He ruled both for and against my client and treated me relatively courteously, so I have no axe to grind.
+But I got the opportunity to see him with multiple litigants and attorneys, and to hear him respond to oral argument other than my own, and I got the impression that he either didn't understand the legal arguments presented to him or didn't care.
+He certainly had no idea what any of the issues were in any case that I saw brought before him.
+The judiciary has really sunk to a new low, and this particular judge is a model of mediocrity -- which is a real shame.